alexiuadrian/blog-adi/content/posts/cloude-storage-for-begginers.md

 ---
-title: "Cloude Storage for Begginers"
+title: "Cloude Storage for Beginners"
 date: 2023-01-18T20:47:23+02:00
 draft: false
 ---

-# Cloud Storage for beginners

 > How cloud storage is becoming more and more popular